 Preferring sandy rocky soils, it is also known as "stonecrop."
 Interestingly, many powerful superfoods like rhodiola as well as maca root are extremely hardy plants, adapting to adverse environmental conditions and dry barren soils.

 There are approximately 90 rhodiola species, 30 of which are found in Tibet and 55 belonging to regions of China.
-Rhodiola sacra or Rhodiola crenulata are two Himalayan species specific to Northeast China, Siberia, Bhutan and Tibet and can grow over 14,000 feet above sea level.
-Rhodiola rosea is considered to be a native Siberian variety, although it grows in other parts of the world.
+Rhodiola sacra or Rhodiola crenulata are two Himalayan species-specific to Northeast China, Siberia, Bhutan and Tibet and can grow over 14,000 feet above sea level.
+Rhodiola rosea is believed to be a native Siberian variety, although it grows in other parts of the world.

 Rhodiola integrifolia and Rhodiola rhodantha, as well as Rhodiola rosea, are the most common species growing throughout North American climates in parts of the U.S., especially Alaska, southern Vermont and eastern Maine, in addition to Nova Scotia and other locations in Canada.

-Rhodiola benefits have been used in herbal folk medicine for over a thousand years with the first documented use appearing in China and Tibet, where they considered it a superior tonic and life-prolonging, wisdom enhancing herb.
+Rhodiola benefits have been used in herbal folk medicine for over a thousand years with the first documented use appearing in China and Tibet, where they considered it a superior tonic and life-prolonging herb.